wiepteam/studygroup/Cohort 3/2-progress-tracker.md

 Feel free to address any other reflections, suggestions, or experiences you’d like to share about the cohort.

-Please add your retrospective to the following file in our WiEP GitHub repository `Retrospectives/YOUR-NAME-retrospective.md`.
+Please add your retrospective to the following file in our WiEP GitHub repository `Cohort 3/Retrospectives/YOUR-NAME-retrospective.md`.

 Thank you for your hard work and honest feedback!
 We look forward to learning from your reflections on the cohort.